Columbus Crew: Haslam era and two MLS Cups (2018–present)

 Weeks into the 2021 season, the franchise announced they would now be known as Columbus SC, using "Columbus Crew" and "The Crew" in informal instances.
 The rebrand received strongly negative reception from supporters of the team.
 A statement by the Nordecke claimed that "neither the Nordecke nor any Crew Supporters Group was involved at any time with the conception, development, or design of the rebrand.
 The Board was only shown the rebrand in the last few days, and it was presented to us as a completed product with no chance for input."
 The logo was further criticized as generic and harming the team's identity.
 This was done despite promises of fan involvement by team president Tim Bezbatchenko, which led to him being labeled as a "traitor".
 A petition was created on change.org to restore the team's name.
 Other observers noted that the rebrand was part of a similar trend in MLS teams to emulate European naming conventions, and was compared to the rebranding of Chicago Fire FC two years earlier.
 On May 17, 2021, in response to the backlash surrounding the rebrand, the franchise announced that "Columbus Crew" would remain as their official name and that the new logo would be modified accordingly.
 In addition, the "SC" was dropped from the brand, with the team's name being simply the "Columbus Crew" once again.

 They recorded their first win at Lower.com Field on July 17, 2021.

+Columbus fired Porter after the team failed to qualify for the 2022 MLS Cup Playoffs.
+In December 2022, they hired Wilfried Nancy from CF Montréal as Porter's replacement.
+In Nancy's first season, Columbus advanced through the playoffs, beating Atlanta United FC, Orlando City SC, and FC Cincinnati in a playoff edition of the Hell Is Real derby to reach MLS Cup 2023, played on December 9 at Lower.com Field.
+The Crew defeated holders Los Angeles FC by 2–1 to capture the third MLS Cup title in the club's history.

+The Columbus Crew played against Tigres UANL in the quarter-finals of the 2024 CONCACAF Champions Cup.
+The first leg took place at Lower.com Field and ended in a 1–1 draw.
+In the second leg in Mexico, Columbus advanced to the semi-finals after defeating Tigres 4–3 in a penalty shoot-out.
+This result marked the first time an American club eliminated a Mexican club away in the continental tournament.
+The Crew then defeated Monterrey in both legs of the semifinal, including a historic 3–1 victory away to mark the first MLS team win in Mexico in the tournament's history to advance to their first continental final.